rbmetcalf/Practical-Statistics/README.md

 The first assignments are at [DataCamp](https://www.datacamp.com).
 Our course on DataCamp is [here](https://www.datacamp.com/groups/practical-statitics-physics-astrophysics).
 To gain access you must sign up for a DataCamp account and email your user name to us.
 The assignments and due dates are listed there.

 Further assignments will be linked to this page.

+**References**

+DeGroot, M.H.
+"Probability and Statistics", 1986, Addison-Wesley.

+Gregory, P.C.
+"Bayesian Logical Data Analysis for the Physical Sciences", 2005, Cambridge University Press.

+Other references will be posted here as they become relevant.